Skip to main content

 How to change or remove a career automation

 To change an existing automation, edit the custom SCIM group and modify the automation row.
-Changes apply to future SCIM events — they do not retroactively re-run against current members unless those members are synced again.
+Changing the eligibility rule presents the initial activation choice again.
+Changing the re-assignment behavior or unassign-on-removal setting takes effect on future events without re-activation.
 To remove an automation, select the trash icon next to its row and save.
 Careers that were previously assigned by the removed automation remain on the users’ profiles.
 Removing an automation does not un-assign careers from anyone — it only stops the automation from running in the future.

 Tip: If you need to un-assign careers after removing an automation, do it manually from the affected users’ profiles or contact SkillsDB Support for bulk-update options.